-The Lancichinetti–Fortunato–Radicchi (LFR) model \cite{lfr2008community} produces non-weighted graphs with communities.
-Vertex degree and community size distributions in the graphs correspond to power laws.
-A mixing parameter $\gamma$ in the model is responsible for inter-community edges.
+The Lancichinetti–Fortunato–Radicchi (LFR) model \cite{lfr2008community} produces graphs with known communities.
+Vertex degree and community size distributions in the graphs follow power laws.
+A mixing parameter $\gamma$ is responsible for inter-community edges.
 The greater the value of $\gamma$, the more difficult it is to distinguish independent communities.

-For the purpose of graph generation, the number of vertices was 1,000.
-The average vertex degree was 10 and the maximum was 50.
-With regard to the community size, the minimum was 20 vertices and the maximum was 100.
-The power law exponents for the vertex degree distribution and community size distribution were two and one, respectively.
-Values of $\gamma$ were allowed to range from 0.1 to 0.4.
+For the purpose of (non-weighted) graph generation, the number of vertices was 1,000 with an average vertex degree of 10 and a maximum of 50.
+Community sizes ranged from 20 to 100 vertices.
+The power law exponents for the vertex degree distribution and community size distribution were set to 2 and 1, respectively.
+Values of $\gamma$ were varied from 0.1 to 0.4.